2025 Langdale Moor wildfire: Event

-The North York Moors Railway, which passes to the west of the seat of the fire, announced that they would not run steam trains along their line because of the fire risk of causing another fire at their lineside which would further stretch the resources of the NYFRS.
-The fire closed a campsite has caused some evacuations and has diverted coast-to-coast walkers away from the affected area.
+The North York Moors Railway, which passes to the west of the seat of the fire, announced that they would not run steam trains along their line because of the risk of igniting another fire at their lineside which would further stretch the resources of the NYFRS.
+The fire also closed a campsite, necessitated some evacuations, and diverted coast-to-coast walkers away from the affected area.

 On 14 August, NYFRS stated that they expected the fire to burn for "a number of days".
 By 15 August, the smell of smoke could be detected in York some 35 mi away, and the following day, it had reached Skipton which is 80 mi distant from the fire.
 The fire has destroyed an area of special scientific interest (SSSI), and one expert stated that the moor could take "many decades, centuries or even thousands of years" to recover.
 On 21 August, the NYFRS predicted the fire would burn for another two weeks, and by the morning of 24 August, the fire's reach covered an estimated 20 km.
 During the night of 25 August, the fire spread northwards, and as a result, most of the staff working at Woodsmith Mine were evacuated and heavy smoke was affecting a section of the A171 road near to the Robin Hood's Bay turnoff.